 Mt.
 Shasta The Midway Point On The Drive To Bend

+We are often asked where to stay between Bend and San Francisco.
 Mt.
-Shasta (the town) / Weed (also a town) represents the midway point of driving from San Francisco to Bend.
-We stay the night in Mt.
+Shasta (the town) / Weed (also a town) represents the midway point of driving from San Francisco to Bend, and we stay the night in Mt.
 Shasta at the Best Western Tree House.

-There was far too much smoke in the air for us to see Mt.
-Shasta as we were driving from San Francisco to Bend.
+There was far too much smoke in the air to see Mt.
+Shasta as we drove from San Francisco to Bend.
 But the photo above is what you could see on a clear day.